-1. When a data object is created and data are loaded, only valid reads are read in.
-In HiC, this means that reads with identical mapping coordinates at both ends are assumed to be PCR duplicates and only one read is counted.
-Reads are also filtered by the insert size as determined by the sum of the distances from the mapped positions of both ends to the nearest downstream target restriction site for each.
-In addition, because of the possibility of incomplete restriction enzyme digestion and fragment circularization, reads with ends mapping to the same fragment and reads with ends mapping to adjacent fragments on opposite strands are also excluded from the data object.
+Reads originating from restriction enzyme-digested DNA are also filtered by the insert size as determined by the sum of the distances from the mapped positions of both ends to the nearest downstream target restriction site for each.
+Because of the possibility of incomplete restriction enzyme digestion and fragment circularization, reads with ends mapping to the same fragment and reads with ends mapping to adjacent fragments on opposite strands are also excluded from the data object.